dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

  [2014-06-24 10:49:52] app.DEBUG: Triggered: "system.user.get.post_process" by rest/system/user [] []
 ```

-## Listener Priority

-While you are able to prioritize listeners when registering with the dispatcher, scripts do not have priorities.
-In fact, event scripts run **before** any listeners are called.

-### Scripts and Propagation

-Event scripts can halt propagation to future listeners as well.
-Setting the `event.stop_propagation` property to **true** will halt propagation of the event immediately upon return from the script.

 ## Event Representation

 All events are normalized down to a single **container** which is then passed to all the listeners.
 PHP listeners will receive this as an array.
 Scripts will receive this as a native object.
 All others get arrays of data.